Do you have a pet peeve?

 Wrong: Arrow is Reid Robert’s dog.

-Don’t use an apostrophe when you mean to make a plural.
+Don’t use apostrophes when you mean to make last names plural.

 Right: The Smiths also want a gerbil.